VerifiedXBlockchain/VerifiedX-Docs/docs/integration/address-creation.md

     `3699e7d4`

 1. Add the 4 checksum bytes from stage 7 at the end of extended RIPEMD-160 hash from stage 4.
-This is the 25-byte binary RBX Address.
+This is the 25-byte binary VFX Address.

     `3c010966776006953d5567439e5e39f86a0d273bee3699e7d4`